Family Meeting Rules of Order

 How: Tailor the Meeting to Your Family Members' Ages

-• Have an agenda so you stay on topic and don't forget anything.
-Post a piece of paper on the fridge the day of the meeting and let the kids sign up items they want to discuss.
+• Have an agenda so you stay on topic and remember everything.
+Post a piece of paper on the fridge on the day of the meeting and let the kids sign up for items they want to discuss.

 • Appoint roles: You'll need a moderator.
 If the kids are old enough, take turns.
 Bobby can do it this week.
 Sarah can do it next week.
 They'll learn valuable leadership skills in the comfort of their own home.
 You'll also need a secretary to take notes so you can check back and see what you've agreed on later.
-You could even have "specialists" or "committee chairs" who are in charge of certain areas, such as researching a new pet or the fund-raising campaign to fund a ski trip.
+You could even have "specialists" or "committee chairs" in charge of specific areas, such as researching a new pet or the fund-raising campaign for a ski trip.

 • Have a token object to denote who has the floor.
-It could be a teddy bear.
-It could be a hat.
-Whatever.
+It could be a teddy bear, a hat, whatever.
 But when you've got the bunny rabbit, you've got the floor.
-That way there are no misunderstandings about whose turn it is to talk.
+That way, there are no misunderstandings about whose turn it is to talk.

 • Vote when appropriate.
 Some matters are adult decisions.
 Say that.

 • End on a good note.
-At the end of the meeting, the secretary should summarize the major points so it's clear what was decided.
+At the end of the meeting, the secretary should summarize the major points to clarify what was decided.
 Then have dessert and play a game.
 This will make meetings a lot more fun to look forward to.

 Family Meeting Rules of Order For Meeting Topics

-Topics will vary from week to week, but here are some that will keep coming up.
-Discuss one topic at a time so that you stay focused.
+Topics will vary weekly, but some will keep coming up.
+Discuss one subject at a time so that you stay focused.
 Go around the table and give everyone a chance to talk.
 (Some kids may need timers.)

 Woman on computer calendar page.

 • Scheduling: One by one, everyone will go through all his commitments for the week.
 Band.
 Soccer practice.
 Doctor's appointments.
 Field trips.
 Golf games.
 Big School projects.
 Recitals.
 Write these in on the family schedule.
-Now that all activities are written down, you can see and resolve any conflicts.
-When you figure out the week in advance, you not only are helping the family get through the week, but you are teaching your children time management skills they will use throughout life.
+You can see and resolve conflicts now that all activities are written down.
+When you figure out the week in advance, you are helping the family get through the week and teaching your children time management skills they will use throughout life.

 • Chores: If your family switches off chores weekly, this is a good time to do it.
 This is also an excellent time to discuss what tasks need to be added or done better.

-• Problems: These should be family problems, not personal.
+• Problems: These should be family problems, not personal ones.
 This is not a good time to berate Billy about his grades.
 Do that privately.
 When someone presents a problem, everyone brainstorms a solution.
 Show the kids how to set short-term attainable goals.
 Report back on the progress next week.

 • Fun stuff: Have everyone tell one good thing that happened to them last week.
 Try to praise each kid.
 Announce awards and honors.